Janet Colquhoun: Writer

 After she became ill in 1820 she used her energy to write books with religious themes starting with Despair and Hope in 1822.
 This explains her religious position using conversation with a dying cottager.
 Before she became ill, Colquhoun had occupied herself in visiting the poor on their estate.
 Until her husband died in 1836 she published her books anonymously.
 Colquhoun defended the principle of Sola fide, justification by faith, but resisted the idea of antinomianism.
-In a later work Hoggs says that she extends this position to note that the "fruits of faith will be evident in good works".
+In a later work Hogg says that she extends this position to note that the "fruits of faith will be evident in good works".
 In 1842 the first train to travel from Edinburgh to Glasgow was scheduled to run on a Sunday.
 Colquhoun objected to this so strongly that when she later had to make the same trip, she avoided the two-hour train journey and took two days to travel the same distance by horse instead.

 Colquhoun died in Helensburgh in 1846.
 A memoir of her life was compiled by Reverend James Hamilton from her letters and her diary and published in 1849.

 The Scottish novelist and artist Lucy Bethia Walford was her granddaughter.

 It has been proposed that Colquhoun and her husband were the models for the character of Rabina and George Colwan in Hogg's The Private Memoirs and Confessions of a Justified Sinner.